A shrub, growing to about 3 metres tall.

-Leaves oblanceolate to narrow-elliptic, to 7 cm long, and about 1 cm wide, apex usually short-acuminate and pungent, with a lemon odour when crushed.
+In this species, leaves are oblanceolate to narrow-elliptic, to 7 cm long, and about 1 cm wide, apex usually short-acuminate and pungent, with a lemon odour when crushed.

+An attractive bottlebrush to grow and there are several cultivars available.
 Tolerant of all soil types even badly drained sites, frost hardy.

 Birds and bees are attracted to the flowers.